pombreda/lepl/doc-src/resources.rst

 If this is useful, I'd really appreciate a good, short example to put here.

-.. index:: Stream, Core, memory, file, StreamMixin
+.. index:: streams, SequenceByLine(), memory, file

 Streams
 -------

-LEPL can process simple strings and lists, but it can also use its own `Stream
-<api/redirect.html#lepl.stream.Stream>`_ class as a wrapper for the input.
+LEPL can process simple strings and lists, but it can also use its own `SequenceByLine <api/redirect.html#lepl.stream.SequenceByLine>`_ class as a wrapper for the input.

 Streams were more important in LEPL 1.0, when they were necessary to support resource management.
-In LEPL 2.0 their status is unclear --- the efficiency work for release 2.1 will help clarify their role, if any.

 They do have an advantages when reading files, as they store the file path, which can be used in error messages.

 Streams are created automatically by methods like `parse_string()
 <api/redirect.html#lepl.matchers.BaseMatcher.parse_string>`_, `string_parser()